Seagate/S3-Kinetic/README.KINETIC.md

 It is ready to accept commands.
 If those messages are not shown, using interactive python to do instant_secure_erase, then restart 'minio'.

-### Under x86:
+### Under X86:
 Make sure there is a spare disk drive available.
 Ex /dev/sdb

 Type the following line:

-          ./s3kinetic.x86 server kinetic:skinny:sdx kineticd --store_device=/dev/sdxn
+          ./s3kinetic.X86 server kinetic:skinny:sdx kineticd --store_device=/dev/sdxn

 Notes: sdxn is a partition number.
+Ex: /dev/sdb1
-Ex: /dev/sdb1 under x86, a partition can be used for storage instead of the whole drive.
+       Under X86, a partition can be used for storage instead of the whole drive.

 To initialize the drive (ISE), the ISE command under directory ~/albany-minio/pkg/kinetic_client/ can be used to ISE the drive (or using ISE.py in shenzi, or under interactive python)